uripont/mixabeat/README.md

    - Fixed module loading issues
    - Updated redirects to main page
    - Fixed auth route paths and error handling

-2. Pending to reimplement:
-    -  Auto login after signup
-    - Redirect to room selection after login
+   - Refactored search screen with its own API wrapper
+   - Fixed room creation and joining functionality
+   - Improved error handling for room operations
+   - Added fallback for undefined creator names

+2. Next Steps:
    - Auto redirect to room selection if already logged in (token in localStorage is still valid)
-   - Room creation and joining
-   - Real-time chat interface
+   - Implement real-time chat interface in room
+   - Add room creator username to room list from backend
+   - Allow room deletion for creators

 For room management:
 - [ ] Screen to show all available rooms (after endpoint response), as well as small moving song creation form to small widget on this screen